Ticket to the Coucy Castle

 Opening hours

-Coucy Castle is open daily during the following hours:
+Coucy Castle is open daily at the following times:

 May 2 to September 4: 10 am to 1 pm and 2 pm to 6:30 pmSeptember 5 to April 30: 10 am to 1 pm and 2 pm to 5:30 pm

-The last entry is allowed up to 45 minutes before closing.
+Last entry is 45 minutes before closing.
 On December 24 and 31, the castle closes at 4 pm.
-Note that these hours may change.
+Hours are subject to change.

 Free admission